 Become A Pro Tools Ninja

-There are a couple of great ways to get on top of Pro Tools shorcuts.
+There are another couple of great ways to get on top of Pro Tools shortcuts.

 Grab an Editors Keys Pro Tools keyboard so you have them in front of you.